-- 1 approach then assumes the parameters are held constant for the assessment period and the baseline is - 2 the continuation of the current or historical situation.
-For example, land will remain degraded under the - 3 baseline scenario. - 4 Simple trend baseline - 5 This baseline scenario approach assumes that agricultural practices, the use of technology, and land use - 6 will evolve in the same way as they have in the past.
-This approach typically uses a linear or exponential - 7 extrapolation of the historical trend for each baseline parameter.
-Users can employ a statistical regression - 8 analysis to estimate trends.
-This approach does not include any assumptions about future policy - 9 measures or future mitigation actions.
-This approach should use historical data from 5 to 10 years prior to - the implementation of the policy.
+Simple trend baseline

+This baseline scenario approach assumes that agricultural practices, the use of technology, and land use will evolve in the same way as they have in the past.
+This approach typically uses a linear or exponential extrapolation of the historical trend for each baseline parameter.
+Users can employ a statistical regression analysis to estimate trends.
+This approach can be easy to implement but it does not include any assumptions about future policy measures or future mitigation actions.
+This approach should use historical data from 5 to 10 years prior to the implementation of the policy.
 More data points will strengthen the regression analysis.
-For example, - 11 livestock population in the future can be estimated by assuming that the same annual rate of livestock - 12 population change prior to policy implementation continues in the baseline.
-Land-use change can also be - 13 extrapolated this way using the historical trends. - 14 Advanced trend baseline - 15 This approach models the impact of many interacting elements, including trends in macroeconomic - 16 conditions, demographics and other non-policy drivers.
-A modeled baseline can be top-down or bottom- - 17 up:
+For example, livestock population in the future can be estimated by assuming that the same annual rate of livestock population change prior to policy implementation continues in the baseline.
+Land-use change can also be extrapolated this way using the historical trends.

+Advanced trend baseline

+This approach models the impact of many interacting elements, including trends in macroeconomic conditions, demographics and other non-policy drivers.
+A modelled baseline can be top-down or bottom-up: